kits-ab/gakusei/README.md

 request.
 The controllers uses modules with business logic and repositories with the database connections in order to handle the requests and returning a response.

-### Options
+### Misc
 In the project's Spring Boot configuration file (src/main/resources/application.yml) the data initialization and event logging can be turned on and off.
-(If the data initialization is turned on the system will add data to the database at each start up and will cause redundant data)
+Data initialization is only for the development environment, as actual data is not shipped in this project.

+Any changes to data structure is done via liquibase's changeset file.
+Make sure your changes are incremental (one changeset for each new change) after you've published your application somewhere, otherwise liquibase will think you've done something wrong modifying existing changesets, and will refuse to continue.